nicopop/ManualApWorlds/worlds/manual_outerwilds_nicopopxd/docs/setup_en.md

 - At the top enter your server's ip with the port provided (by default archipellago.gg:38281).
 - In Manual Game ID put "Manual_OuterWilds_Nicopopxd" then press the Connect button on the top right.
 - In the command field at the bottom enter the name of your slot you choosed in your Player.yaml then press enter.
-## Multiplayer Manual
+## Manual Client

 In the "Tracker and Locations" tab you'll find buttons corresponding with all the available locations in the Randomizer.
 Since this is a manual game its built on trust™ you press the locations when you get to them, hopefully in the futur only what you can access will be visible but at the moment you could press victory and it would accept it.
+## Main Game

+- Launch the game
+- Either make a new Profile (maybe call it randomizer) or start a expedition(will wipe the save on the current profile)
+- Press new expedition
+  - (or continue expedition if you are loading a save from the randomizer)
+# Logic
+## Main Game Logic
-For now, everything in the "Beginning" category can be accessed from the start.
+For now, everything in the "0 - Beginning" category can be accessed from the start.
+- You needs the "launch codes" item to get to the ship.
+- Everything that gives a signal need that signal item and the signaloscope item,
+- Most "talk to" location require the "Signal > OW Ventures" signal (except for Solanum)
+- Going to anything quantum needs the "Signal > Quantum" item (to help with progression)
-- all the categoies starting with "P - " contains everything locations of that planet
+- all the categoies starting with "# - " then a planet name contains everything locations of that planet
+- For now no going into Sunless city from a shortcut unless you have "signal > distress"
 ## Game Troubleshooting
 ### Items
 In doubts look at the items :